TAO71-AI/I4.0/README.md

 Everything on the LibNeuroN/Plugins/ directory is a plugin.

 ## PC Requirements
-CPU: Any CPU with AVX2.
+CPU: Any CPU with AVX2 and 2+ cores (AVX if you're only going to use Tensorflow).

 GPU (if you don't want to use the CPU): Any GPU with NVIDIA CUDA.

-RAM: At least 4GB.
+RAM: At least 4GB (8GB recommended).

 -----------------------------------